-In addition to diversion structures and water technology, the Poudre River has also played a pivotal role in the development of western water law.
+The Poudre River has also played a pivotal role in the development of western water law.
 One of the key aspects of this legal system is its emphasis on prior appropriation (or first in time, first in right) as the main factor in determining water rights ownership.
 Most western states use a form of this "Colorado doctrine" in their water law systems today.

 Gradually, towns around the river grew into cities; colleges became universities; and businesses and suburbs flourished where irrigated fields and farmhouses once stood.
-By the 1980s, much of the Poudre, both in the canyon and on the plains, was easily accessible by trails and paved roads.
+By the 1980s, much of the Poudre was easily accessible by trails and paved roads.
 It was surrounded by a national park, national forests, private and municipal land.
 Its waters were scrupulously divided and extensively used by farmers, municipalities, industries and, increasingly, recreators.

-The upper Poudre became a Wild and Scenic River, and the lower Poudre became the Cache la Poudre River National Heritage Area.
-Today, the Cache la Poudre River remains a "working river" that also provides ample recreation opportunities for Northern Colorado's growing population.
+The upper Poudre became a Wild and Scenic River in 1986, and the lower Poudre became the Cache la Poudre River National Heritage Area in 1996.
+Today, the Poudre River remains a "working river" that also provides ample recreation opportunities for Northern Colorado's growing population.